AaronOpfer/capsuleer.app/README.md

 #### supervisor

-I'm using supervisor to start and run all daemons.
+I'm using supervisor to start and run all daemons, except for nginx, which comes from the Debian system.

 #### `esi` app server